OpeningDesign/FreeMVD_WorkFlow/BIM Specifications.md

 Test folder: [Wall](Specifications test files/Wall)

+**To do:**

+* Check if there is any possibility to recreate a working family from an IFC file

 ---

 ### **Name and Description:** All objects and materials should have a human-readable name or description

 Objects should have a name that allows a human being to understand what it is, in case the software that reads the IFC file fails to recognize or categorize it appropriately.
 For example, bad names are "Object00014", "Material43".
 Good names are "Kitchen chair", "Grey concrete", "East living room wall"